johe123qwe/github-trending/README.md

 ## C++

+* 【2024-01-01】[thelastoutpostworkshop / gpio_viewer](https://github.com/thelastoutpostworkshop/gpio_viewer) - GPIOViewer Arduino Library to see live GPIO Pins on ESP32 boards
+* 【2024-01-01】[hackerhouse-opensource / WMIProcessWatcher](https://github.com/hackerhouse-opensource/WMIProcessWatcher) - A CIA tradecraft technique to asynchronously detect when a process is created using WMI.
 * 【2023-12-31】[hackerhouse-opensource / SignToolEx](https://github.com/hackerhouse-opensource/SignToolEx) - Patching "signtool.exe" to accept expired certificates for code-signing.
 * 【2023-12-31】[hackerhouse-opensource / Marble](https://github.com/hackerhouse-opensource/Marble) - The CIA's Marble Framework is designed to allow for flexible and easy-to-use obfuscation when developing tools.
 * 【2023-12-29】[PlutoLang / Pluto](https://github.com/PlutoLang/Pluto) - A superset of Lua 5.4 — with unique features, optimizations, and improvements.